 We could only include specific categories and set a minimum price

 During this search I excluded all categories except (Home & Kitchen, Patio, Lawn & Garden, Pet Supplies, Kitchen & Dining, and Home Improvement).
 I also set the floor price at $19 and sorted by price in order to scan the data quicker from least to most expensive listing.

 Now we are getting down to business!
 Here we have 105,000 returned results in 5 Private Label friendly categories.
 This is awesome!
-BUT I need to stop fooling around and get rid of these Red Monkeys in the Opportunity Score section.
+BUT I need to stop fooling around and get rid of these Red Monkeys in the Niche Score section.

 Possibility #4 We can turn those Red monkeys into bright Green ones!
 And while we are at it, let’s pull up successful products with a 70 or lower LQS score.

 I make a couple tweaks

 - I set the Average Demand to right around 300 all the way to 2000+

 - Average Price $24

 - Listing Quality Score at ≤ 50 (Think about it.)
 If the products are selling and the LQS is low.
 Then what would happen if we Private